 I’m a husband, father, and person of faith.
 Professionally, I’m a therapist and researcher specializing in marriage, individual and relational sexual health, and sexual and gender identity congruence for faith-based individuals.
-I'm also a mindfulness meditation teacher and teach marriage and family classes at Brigham Young University.
+I'm also a mindfulness meditation teacher and an assistant professor in Religious Education at Brigham Young University.

 I’m a husband, father, and person of faith.
 Professionally, I’m a marriage and family therapist, educator, researcher, and author.
 I specialize in marriage, individual and relational sexual health, and sexual and gender identity congruence for faith-based individuals.
 I'm also a mindfulness meditation teacher and teach marriage and family classes at Brigham Young University.